theatlantic/jump.ios/Docs/Upgrade Guide.md

 There are potentially *breaking* changes to the Janrain Mobile SDK with version 4.0.
 All dependencies on third-party SDK's and libraries around native Social Provider support (Google+, Facebook, and Twitter) have been removed.

 The Mobile SDK no longer integrates third-party SDK's or libraries.
-The SimpleCaptureDemo app has been upgraded to demonstrate how to retrieve a native provider's oAuth access token using the current(at the time of the SDK release) native provider's tools in as close a format to the native provider's sample code on their website.
-The developer will now retrieve the native provider's oAuth access token using their preferred method and initiate the Janrain authentication process using `startEngageSignInWithNativeProviderToken:provider:withToken:andTokenSecret:withCustomInterfaceOverrides:mergeToken:forDelegate:`
+The SimpleCaptureDemo app has been upgraded to demonstrate how to retrieve a native provider's OAuth access token using the current(at the time of the SDK release) native provider's tools in as close a format to the native provider's sample code on their website.
+The developer will now retrieve the native provider's OAuth access token using their preferred method and initiate the Identity Cloud authentication process using `startEngageSignInWithNativeProviderToken:provider:withToken:andTokenSecret:withCustomInterfaceOverrides:mergeToken:forDelegate:`

 Please refer to the `Native Authentication Guide` for full details on how to implement native authentication with the above changes.